 - American Goldfinch nests are commonly raided by Brown-headed Cowbirds who lay eggs next to the American Goldfinch eggs.
 However, the Cowbird nestlings rarely survive longer than a few days because they can’t survive on the seed diet that American Goldfinches feed their young.

-Adult male American Goldfinches are bright yellow overall and have black wings with white markings, black foreheads, and white splotches both above and below the tail in spring and early summer.
+Adult male American Goldfinches are bright yellow overall and have black wings with white markings, a black cap, and white splotches both above and below the tail in spring and early summer.
 In the winter, they’re duller, unstreaked brown, and have blackish wings with two dull wing bars.

 These birds are 4.3 to 5.1 inches (11 to 13 centimeters) long, weigh 0.4 to 0.7 ounces (11 to 20 grams), and have a wingspan of 7.5 to 8.7 inches (19 to 22 centimeters).